Sackville Lakes Provincial Park

 Access Points

 There are 3 main access areas to First Lake.
 The South end of the lake is where the main trailhead parking is located.
 The North end of the lake is accessible via the Sackville Arena or Sackville Sports Stadium, each of which has direct trail access, and are roughly a 300m walk to the beach/splash pad/playground area.
 Numerous other pedestrian access points surround much of the lake.
-Where you enter depends, in part, what sort of activity you’re looking to do.
+Where you enter depends, in part, on what sort of activity you’re looking to do.

 Swimming, Paddling & Lake Access